PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

    |                      ^^^^^------ argument #2 of type `&str` is missing
 ```

-Fix them by passing through empty strings.
-Now all your tests should compile and pass, apart from our new scenario.
+All tests should compile and pass except our new scenario:

 ```bash
 thread 'specs_for_greet::sut_returns_hola_with_given_name_if_language_is_spanish' panicked at src/lib.rs:60:9: